-Ar Troon the railway shed was splendidly decorated with flags, evergreens, flowers, landscapes, and portraits; amongst the last were those of Burns and the late Duke of Portland.
+AT Trom the railway shed was splendfully decorated with flags, evergreess, flowers, landscapes, and portraits; amongst the last were those of Burns and the late Duke of Fortland.
 At severe o'clock, above eighty ladies and gentlemen sat down to supper.
-A vocal band was in attendance, who sung, in a masterly supper, a vocal band was in attendance, who sung, in a masterly supper, and the supper supper supper supper supper supper supper solide; and Andrew Cowat, Eag, ship-agent, acted as croupier.
+A vocal band was in attendance, who sung, in a masterly artly, a variety of the Ayrhire Fort's awestest lyin and patrictic strings, and the severe of the severe severe severe and the sidel; and Andrew Cowan, Eng. alin-gagent, acted as croupler.
 The proceedings concluded with a ball.
-CUPAR-FIFE.

-The masonic brethren of St John's Lodge supped together at a late hour on the evening of the 24th, with the view of sitting until the advent of the great anniversary, and welcoming it with the earliest honours.
+CUPAR-FIFE The masonic brethren of St John's Lodge supped together at a late hour on the evening of the 24th, with the view of sitting until the advent of the great anniversary, and welcoming it with the earliest honours.
 When twelve o'clock struck, the R.W.M., Brother Nicholson, proposed "The Memory of Robert Burns," remarking that, if not the first, they were certainly among the foremost, in celebrating the centenary of the poet's birth.
-On Tuesday evening, a public dinner was given in the County Hall. attended by about one hundred and forty gentlemen-Mr Wm.
-Mitchell in the chair.
-The croupiers were Bailies Douglas and Duffus, and Mr John Mitchell.
-The toasts on the occasion were judiciously chosen, and there were several clever speeches given in the course of the evening.
-Some of Burns' songs were sweetly sung, and "Tam o' Shanter" and "Man was Made to Mourn" recited.
-The proceedings, characterised throughout by much enthusiasm, were brought to a close before eleven o'clock.
-Another demonstration took place in Cupar in the Guildhalla dinner got up by the working men.
-Mr Christie, bookbinder, occupied the chair, and the attendance was large.
-Tuesday being market-day, the town wore its usual aspect until late in the afternoon, when shopkeepers began to shut their shops.
+On Tuesday evening, a public dinner was given in the County Hall, attended by about one hundred and forty gentlemen-Mr Win Mitchell in the chair.
+The coursiers were Enilies Douglas and Duffus, and Mr John Mitchell.
+The tosate on the occasion were judiciously chosen, and there were several cleaver speeches given in the course of the evening.
+Some of Burns' songs were sweedly sung, and "Tam o' Shanter" and "Man was Made to Another demonstration took place in Cupar in the Guidhall-a dinner got up by the working men.
+Mr Christip, bookbinder, occupied the chair, and the sternalness alarge.
+Tuesday loing market-day, the town wore its usual aspect until late in the afternoon, when shops keeper began to shut their shops.
 DUNFERMLINE.

 AT Dunfermline, the bells of the Abbey and Town-house rang merrily all day, and at three o'clock a numerous procession, consisting of the United Burns Club and the Trades, accompanied by two bands of music, promenaded the principal streets.
 In the evening the St John's and Union Lodges walked by torchlight, though, from the high wind and heavy rain falling, the sight was less effective than such processions generally are.
 In the Music Hall upwards of eight hundred sat down to tea-Bailie Whitelaw in the chair.
 At eight o'clock, upwards of seventy gentlemen sat down to dinner in Queen Ann Place Hall. being the United Burns Club and their friends; the hall was elegantly decorated.
 Mr Sharp filled the chair, and Dr White and Mr Thomas Blair acted as croupiers.
-Speeches were made by Treasurer Morrison on "Walter Scott," and Mr Menzies, civil engineer, on "Professor Avtoun and the living Poets of Scotland."
-The Senior Burns Club, the oldest in Scotland, met and diffed in Milne's Hotel, thirty strong-Mr Walter Brown of Coalton, chairman : Mr Matthew of Gallowridge Hill, croupier.
-The masonic bodies dined in St John's Hall-Mr A. Beveridge, Deputy Grand Master, in the chair, supported by Mr Thomas Stevenson, sen., Grand Master of the Union Lodge, and Sir Arthur Halket, About fifty dined together, KIRKALDY This working men of Kirkaldy had a concert and soirce in the Theatre on the evening of the 25th.
-Mr Hepburn occupied the chair, and delivered an address.
+Speeches were made by Treasurer Morrison on "Walter Scott," and Mr Menzies, civil engineer, on "Professor Aytoun and the living Poets of Scotland."
+The Senior Burns Club, the oldest in Scotland, met and dined in Milne's Hotel, thirty strong-Mr Walter Brown of Coalton, chairman; Mr Matthew of Gallowridge Hill, croupier.
+The masonic bodies dined in St John's Hall-Mr A. Beveridge.
+Deputy Grand Master, in the chair, supported by Mr Thomas Stevenson, sen., Grand Master of the Union Lodge, and Sir Arthur Halket.
+About fifty dined together.
+KIRKALDY.

+The working men of Kirkaldy had a concert and soirce in the Theatre on the evening of the 55th.
+Mr Hepburn ccupied the chair, and delivered an address.
 The evening's entertainments, which consisted chiefly of songs and recitations from the works of the poet, were rendered in a manner worthy of the occasion.
 SOUTH QUEENSFERRY.